The Best Indonesian Sweet Soy Sauce Chicken – Ayam Kecap

 1. Marinate

-Prepare the chicken and pierce all over it with a skewer or a fork.
+Prepare the chicken and pierce it all over with a skewer or a fork.
 This little trick helps the flavoring go right inside the meat.
-And I always do this whenever I cook chicken, meat or fish.
+And I always do this whenever I cook chicken, meat, or fish.
 Because I find this little step makes a huge difference in the taste.

-2. Fry the chicken
+2. Fry the Chicken

-When youโ€™re ready to make the dish, cook the chicken by either deep-frying it or steam-frying it.
+When you’re ready to make the dish, cook the chicken by either deep-frying or steam-frying.
 The latter is what I now do more often than not.

-To steam-fry, you heat 2 tablespoons of oil on a frying pan with the lid.
-Then place the chicken pieces on the pan and cook at moderate heat until the poultry looks opaque.
+To steam-fry, heat 2 tablespoons of oil in a frying pan with the lid on.
+Then place the chicken pieces in the pan and cook over moderate heat until the meat is opaque.
 Cover the pan and lower the heat.
-Let the chicken cook for about 10-15 minutes until itโ€™s cooked through.
+Let the chicken cook for about 10-15 minutes until it’s cooked through.
 Set aside.

-3. Make the sauce
+3. Make the Sauce

-Pour the sauce into the onion followed by ground pepper and salt.
-Cook further for about 5 minutes until all the chicken pieces absorb the sauce and theyโ€™re well-coated with the sticky sauce.
+Pour the sauce over the onion, then add ground pepper and salt.
+Cook for another 5 minutes, until all the chicken pieces have absorbed the sauce and are well-coated.

-What to serve the chicken with
+What to Serve the Chicken With

-And if you need something sweet to have after, you can make Kolak Biji Salak (sweet potato balls in coconut milk Agar-agar milk pudding with raspberries
+And if you need something sweet to have after, you can make kolak biji salak (sweet potato balls in coconut milk agar-agar milk pudding with raspberries

 Ayam kecap